dynatrace-bobbyvogler/dt-azure-web-app-service-otel/README.md

 ------
 ### Otel:

-Basic .NET application to be deployed or ran locally to colelct Otel traces and metadata and send via OTLP to the Dynatrace SaaS endpoint.
+Basic .NET application to be deployed or ran locally to collect Otel traces and metadata and send via OTLP to the Dynatrace SaaS endpoint.

 ------
 ### Otel-oneagent: